ObjectPascal-Community/1brc-ObjectPascal/README.md

 Submissions will be via a `PR`( Pull Request ) to this repository.

+The challenge will run from the 10th of March until the 10th of May, 2024.

 When creating your entry, please do as follows:
 1. Create a folder under `entries` with your first initial and last name, e.g., for Gustavo Carreno: `entries/gcarreno`.
 2. Create a `README.md` with some content about your approach, e.g., `entries/gcarreno/README.md`.